shntanuuhere/Tales/README.md

-# Tales - Wallpapers, Podcasts & Notes App
+# Tales - A Beautiful Wallpaper App

-Tales is a modern, elegantly designed app that combines beautiful wallpapers, podcast listening, and note-taking functionality.
-It provides a seamless experience for users who want to personalize their devices, enjoy their favorite podcasts, and keep track of important information.
+Tales is a modern, lightweight, and elegantly designed wallpaper app built with Flutter using clean architecture principles.
+It provides a seamless experience for users who want to personalize their devices with high-quality wallpapers.

 <p align="center">
   <img src="assets/logo/tales.png" width="120" alt="Tales Logo">